ellipsis-drive/ellipsis-google-earth-engine-porting/README.md

 You can find this id in the Google Earth Engine UI in the following way

-1 hover over the asset with your cursor, click the share option that appears
+1 hover over the asset with your cursor, click the share option that appears:

 ![afbeelding](https://github.com/ellipsis-drive/ellipsis-google-earth-engine-porting/assets/52099544/20ecce1c-1186-4672-ad43-825f51664719)

-2 From the dialog that appears select everything in the url that comes after assets=
+2 From the dialog that appears select everything in the url that comes after assets=:

 ![afbeelding](https://github.com/ellipsis-drive/ellipsis-google-earth-engine-porting/assets/52099544/ee639a91-5c14-49a4-adef-ca6715ce3bb9)

 ***Lastly it will ask*** for an Ellipsis Drive folder id to add your asset to.
 You can skip this by pressing enter.
 In this case you asset will be added to your root folder.

 You can find the id of a folder in the Ellipsis Drive UI.

-1 Click the context menu of a folder in Ellipsis Drive
+1 Click the context menu of a folder in Ellipsis Drive:

 ![afbeelding](https://github.com/ellipsis-drive/ellipsis-google-earth-engine-porting/assets/52099544/e334c9ee-e4bf-4fab-8d6f-c279edddc7d3)

-2 Click integrate
+2 Click integrate:

 ![afbeelding](https://github.com/ellipsis-drive/ellipsis-google-earth-engine-porting/assets/52099544/e95ba4d0-ee3e-4682-a45b-335e74142b7e)

-3 Find the path id in the dialog
+3 Find the path id in the dialog:

 ![afbeelding](https://github.com/ellipsis-drive/ellipsis-google-earth-engine-porting/assets/52099544/8d4933ba-5c15-402c-81b0-a2f1e0fff213)